 Why are LGBTQ young people at high risk for health and mental health concerns?
 3 Why are young people self-identifying as gay or transgender at younger ages today compared with earlier generations of LGBTQ adults?
 Why is family support so important for LGBTQ children and youth?
 What happens to LGBTQ children and youth whose parents don't support them or who reject their LGBTQ children?
-Given the widespread level of disinformation about LGBTQ people, how can parents and caregivers get accurate information about how to care for and support their LGBTQ children?
-4 How do schools identify and address all students' health and developmental needs?
+How does the Family Acceptance Project® help families to care for their LGBTQ children?
+8 How do schools identify and address all students' health and developmental needs?
 How do school professionals work with parents and caregivers to help them to support their children's academic, health and developmental needs?
 10 How should school professionals engage and provide guidance and access to accurate information and support for parents and caregivers of LGBTQ students in the same ways that schools identify and help parents and caregivers to address the health and developmental needs of non-LGBTQ students?
 11 What kinds of resources are available to help diverse parents, caregivers and school professionals to support LGBTQ children, youth and families?
 13

-\For this publication, we use the acronym LGBTQ to discuss the experiences of LGBTQ youth and adults that are grounded in multiple research studies conducted over a period of years.
+^{}For this publication, we use the acronym LGBTQ to discuss the experiences of LGBTQ youth and adults that are grounded in multiple research studies conducted over a period of years.
 To be inclusive and respectful of diversity, some community groups and agencies use an acronym that covers a wide range of diverse identities including lesbian, gay, bisexual, transgender, queer, Two Spirit, intersex, asexual and others (LGBTQ2SIA+).
 However, the groups included in this acronym are very diverse and have very different experiences that have not been examined in the same research studies and to the same extent.
 As a result, we are unable to make the same statements about their shared experiences as we can for what is known about LGBTQ populations.
 So for accuracy, we use the acronym, LGBTQ.